mteufel/m65dbgui/INSTALL.md

 # macos

 ## Runtime Environment
-First of all, we need to prepare [XEMU](https://github.com/lgblgblgb/xemu/) for our system.
+First of all, you need to prepare [XEMU](https://github.com/lgblgblgb/xemu/) for our system.
 We build the *next* branch.

 ### Build XEMU
 You need the following software on your system: